Grilled Pork Tenderloin

 • Garlic.
 Please use fresh garlic, not garlic powder.

 • Soy sauce.
-Or tamari.
+Or gluten-free soy sauce or tamari.

 • Thyme.
 Fresh thyme adds a superb aromatic element to the marinade.